AllanOricil/esp32-mfa-authenticator/README.md

 ## Project Setup

 1. Install PlatformIO IDE extension in VSCode.
-2. Copy `esp32-2432S028Rv3.json` from `./boards` to `~/.platformio/platforms/ststm32/boards/`.
-3. Open this project in a new vscode workspace and wait for Platform.IO to install everything.
+2. Open this project in a new vscode workspace, and wait for Platform.IO to install everything.
-4. Connect your board to your computer.
+3. Connect your board to your computer.
 If you installed the proper drivers, the next steps should work just fine.
-5. Click on the Platform.IO button, in VSCode's sidebar.
+4. Click on the Platform.IO button, in VSCode's sidebar.
-6. Then click on `esp32-2432S028Rv3 -> General -> Build` and wait until the build is done.
+5. Then click on `esp32-2432S028Rv3 -> General -> Build` and wait until the build is done.
-7. Finally click on `esp32-2432S028Rv3 -> General -> Upload ad Monitor` to flash the code into your board.
+6. Finally, click on `esp32-2432S028Rv3 -> General -> Upload ad Monitor` to flash the code into your board.

 ## Secrets